Ising Model Observables and Non-Backtracking Walks: Proofs

 \subsection{Factorization of the Loop Weights}

-The representation of the weight on decompositions given by Equation~\eqref{eq:Decomposition-Weight1} is not suited to combinatorial analysis, as the weight does not factor as a product of weights of the individual loops.
-Lemma~\ref{lem:Surface-Factorization} provides a factorization of the weight on decompositions, and hence a combinatorial analysis.

-First, some preliminary definitions regarding curves in surfaces are presented.
-Then, as the factorization provided by Lemma~\ref{lem:Surface-Factorization} is significantly simpler in the planar case, it is presented there first.
+The representation of the weight on decompositions given by Equation~\eqref{eq:Decomposition-Weight1-Star} is not suited to combinatorial analysis, as the weight does not factor as a product of weights of the individual loops.
+This situation is remedied by Lemma~\ref{lem:Surface-Factorization} and Corollary~\ref{cor:Decomposition-Weight-Prime} which provide a factorization.
+We begin by presenting some preliminary definitions about curves in surfaces.
+Lemma~\ref{lem:Surface-Factorization} is significantly simpler in the planar case, and to help orient the reader the planar result, Proposition~\ref{prop:Weight-Factorization-Planar}, is presented first.